bobdenotter/boltflow/Working + updating a project.md

 with a project, moving it to another working environment, and updating the used components.

-In order to do this, we’re going to use a simple shell script, that does a few
+In order to do this, we're going to use a simple shell script, that does a few
 things:

-* It does a `git pull` to make sure you’re current with upstream.
+ * Do a `git pull` to make sure you're current with upstream.
-* It creates the cache folders, if they’re not present.
+ * Creates the cache folders, if they're not present.
-* It changes the file rights on the template folders, cache folders, etc.
+ * Changes the file rights on the template folders, cache folders, etc.
-* It fetches all required composer packages.
+ * Fetch all required composer packages.
-* It installs all required bolt extensions.
+ * Installs all required bolt extensions.

 To run it, simply issue the command below: